Salix alatavica: Description

 Salix alatavica is a shrub up to 1.5 meters high with initially purple-red and pubescent, later brown or chestnut-brown, glabrous branches.
 The buds are reddish, shiny and have a pointed apex.
 The leaves have small, ovate, membranous and caducous stipules.
 The petiole is 2 to 5 millimetres long, covered in hairs or glabrous.
-The leaf blade is 3 to 6cm long, 2 to 2.5cm wide, oblong-ovate or elliptical, with an oblique and short pointed tip, a wedge-shaped leaf base and a glandular serrulate leaf margin.
+The leaf blade is 3 to 6 cm long, 2 to 2.5 cm wide, oblong-ovate or elliptical, with an oblique and short pointed tip, a wedge-shaped leaf base and a glandular serrulate leaf margin.
 The upper side of the leaf is green, the underside greenish; initially the leaves are silky pubescent and later glabrous.

 The inflorescences are catkins appearing on the sides of the branches or clustered towards their ends, which are 4 to 5 centimetres long, 1 to 1.5 centimetres in diameter, with a grey-tomentose peduncle subtended with two to four leaflets.
 The bracts are brownish, black towards the tip, oblong in shape and covered in a tomentose indumentum.
 Male flowers have a nectar gland facing the stem axis, two stamens with distinct filaments covered in woolly grey hairs and yellow, spherical anthers.
 Female flowers are covered in woolly grey hairs, have short stipules, also have a nectar gland facing the stem axis, and have a stigma with two clefts in it.
 The ovary is elongated-ovoid-shaped, and usually bent.
 Female catkins elongate when they are in fruit.